• Skip to primary navigation

 Safety and Maintenance Inspection

-Every annual service should include a rigorous safety and maintenance inspection of your Porsche 911.
-It’s essential this is carried out by a highly skilled Porsche technician who knows the likely wear characteristics of your Porsche and can identify issues of concern at an early stage.
-An inspection should identify maintenance items that are influenced by local environmental conditions.
+Every annual service should include a rigorous safety inspection of your Porsche 911.
+It’s essential this is carried out by a highly skilled Porsche technician who knows the likely wear characteristics of your Porsche and can identify issues of concern early.
+An inspection should also identify maintenance items that are influenced by local environmental conditions.

 Some maintenance items are described as “lifetime,” such as coolant, for example.
 It’s important during the inspection to discover the health of these “lifetime” items.
 If you need cold weather protection from your coolant, you’ll find the “lifetime” is considerably shorter than you might expect!
 Identifying mechanical problems at an early stage allows planning and budgeting for the necessary work.